davidhu2000/react-spinners/CONTRIBUTING.md

     npm install

-After finishing your feature, to update the `dist` folder, you can run:

-    npm run prepublish

 If you want to make changes to the demo page, you can edit the files in `examples` and `docs` folder.

-To see the changes, you can use `webpack` to update the bundle file.
+To see the changes to the loaders or the demo site, you can use `webpack` to update the bundle file.

     npm run watch

+And open `./docs/index.html` in your favorite browser.

+After all the changes are made, make sure nothing changed in the demo site by running

+    npm run build:demo

+And commit the file changes in the docs folder.

-Make or add changes, commit your changes:
+Then commit your changes:

     git add -A;
     git commit -m 'Awesome new feature';

 Make sure to run the necessary tests and lints and fix any errors:

+    npm run lint;
-    npm run lintfix;
+    npm run test:jest;

 Push up to Github: